farukcan/farukcan/README.md

 - 💬 Ask me about game and backend dev.
 - 📫 How to reach me: mail@farukcan.net
 - 😄 Pronouns: faurouk
-- ⚡ Fun fact: Earth is not flat
+- ⚡ Fun fact: You can commit PR to farukcan/farukcan